apeksha10/Issue-templates/.github/ISSUE_TEMPLATE/--bug-report-woocommerce-print-invoice---delivery-note.md

  - Version [e.g. 22]

 **Isolating the problem (mark completed items with an [x]):**
-- [ ] This bug happens with only Payment Gateway Based Fees and Discounts for WooCommerce Pro plugin active
+- [ ] This bug happens with only WooCommerce Print Invoice & Delivery Note plugin active
 - [ ] This bug happens with a default WordPress theme active, or [Storefront]
 - [ ] I can reproduce this bug consistently using the steps above